NateEag/how-i-code/drafts/daily-routine.rst

 * Review assigned tasks and get the next-highest priority ones queued up in today's todo list.
 Make sure to check tasks with deadlines, in case there are lower-priority tasks with high urgency.
-If a task is not estimated to be < 30 minutes or broken into subtasks with an estimate of < 30 minutes, then add doing a breakdown to the task queue, rather than the task itself.
+If a task is not estimated to be < 1 day or broken into subtasks estimated to take < 1 day, then add doing a breakdown to the task queue, rather than the task itself (the principle here is "only work on tasks that should take at most a day, so everyone knows quickly if you're failing to make meaningful progress").

 * Check any open PRs or issues in your project `forges
   <https://en.wikipedia.org/wiki/Forge_(software)>`__ for updates or required